-The BBA core courses are designed to:
+The Bachelor of Business Administration core courses are designed to:

 - 1. Evaluate the role of economics and business in the social environment of our culture; - 2.
 Articulate how the functional areas of business interrelate within organizations; - 3.
 Improve skills in communication, analytical thinking and appreciating the human element in organizations; and - 4.
 Develop specific skills applicable to the various aspects of the functional areas of business.